AckerlyXu/heima/articles/service-fabric/service-fabric-cluster-creation-via-portal.md

 You do not need to upload Client authentication certificates to Key Vault to work with Service Fabric.
 These certificates only need to be provided to users who are authorized for cluster management.

+>[!NOTE]
->[AZURE.NOTE] Azure Active Directory is the recommended way to authenticate clients for cluster management operations.
+> Azure Active Directory is the recommended way to authenticate clients for cluster management operations.
 To use Azure Active Directory, you must [create a cluster using Azure Resource Manager][create-cluster-arm].

 ### Application certificates (optional)